 Let us illustrate some of these ideas in concrete examples.
 Specifically, let us revisit the examples presented in Section 9.5.
-To get the execution to suspend on an external event, let us introduce a little change in the specification of the desk calculator process example (module send(IO, X, "4 p\n")

-PROCESS-DC in Section 9.5.1).
-The module PROCESS-DC-FAULTY (in file process-dc-faulty.maude) is exactly as the PROCESS-DC module in Section 9.5.1, but when submitting the second expression to be evaluated, instead of the message the following message is being sent send(IO, X, "4 p")
+To get the execution to suspend on an external event, let us introduce a little change in the specification of the desk calculator process example (module PROCESS-DC in Section 9.5.1).
+The module PROCESS-DC-FAULTY (in the process-dc-faulty.maude file) is exactly as the PROCESS-DC module in Section 9.5.1, but when submitting the second expression to be evaluated, instead of the message indicating what the situation was when the control-C was typed, and that a second control-C might be needed to abort.
+However, since an interrupt signal is sent to the dc process, it gets killed.
+This is the behavior of the desktop calculator application.
+As we will see below, other applications may respond differently to this kind of signals.
+But, since the external process terminates, the execution is no longer suspended.
+Indeed, as we can see in the final output provided, we are informed that the process exited due to the reception of a SIGINT signal.

+'''

+send(I0, X, "4 p\n")

+the following message is being sent

+send(I0, X, "4 p")

+'''